 3. Check the popup window to make sure the “E-mail Signature” tab is active.
 Then follow the prompts.

-Detailed instructions for Outlook 2013 are available here http://bit.ly/2e5vnsx.
-If you need more help, contact the ANR Tech Services Help Desk by phone at 517-355-3776 or by email at email@example.com.
+If you need help, contact the ANR Tech Services Help Desk by phone at 517-355-3776 or by email at firstname.lastname@example.org.

 The signature block on second and subsequent email replies can be condensed to help shorten the overall length of an email conversation. (see Figure 2).